statiagov/gesmew/guides/content/developer/customization/checkout.md

 The Gesmew code automatically creates a progress "breadcrumb" based on the available checkout states.
-The states listed in the breadcrumb come from the `Gesmew::Order#checkout_steps` method.
+The states listed in the breadcrumb come from the `Gesmew::Inspection#checkout_steps` method.
 If you add a new state you'll want to add a translation for that state in the relevant translation file located in the `config/locales` directory of your extension or application: